Predator (fictional species)

-The Predator has been the subject of numerous novels, video games and comic books, both on their own and as part of the Alien vs. Predator crossover imprint.
-The species have been called Predators and Hunters in the movies, while Yautja, and Hish-qu-Ten have been alternatively used in the expanded universe.
-Created by brothers Jim and John Thomas, the Predators are depicted as large, sapient and sentient humanoid creatures who possess advanced technology, such as active camouflage, directed-energy weapons, and interstellar travel.
-Both the Yautja and the Hish-Qu-Ten compete for a chance to enter the ritual of becoming "Blooded", a rank given to predators that have killed prey that has been deemed worthy, as well as select humans, in particular Lex Woods and Machiko Noguchi.
+The Predators are an eponymous fictional extraterrestrial species from the science fiction action horror anthology media franchise Predator.
+Characterized by their ritualistic trophy hunting of other lifeforms, the race was initially conceived by screenwriters Jim and John Thomas and designed by special effects artist Stan Winston, and made its first appearance as the villain in the 1987 science fiction action horror film Predator, directed by John McTiernan.
+Depicted as large, sapient and sentient humanoid beings equipped with advanced technology such as active camouflage, directed-energy weapons, and interstellar spacecraft, they became emblematic horror villains of the late 20th century, blending the tropes of slasher villains with elements of alien invasion and militaristic survival narratives.

+The success of Predator led to the establishment of the broader franchise that includes several direct sequels and prequels —Predator 2 (1990), Predators (2010), The Predator (2018), Prey (2022), Predator: Killer of Killers (2025), and Predator: Badlands (2025)—as well as a range of expanded universe media, including comic books, novels, and video games.
+These works further developed the species' fictional mythology, assigning the creatures names such as Yautja, Hish-Qu-Ten, and Skin Thieves, and exploring aspects of their language, social hierarchy, and cultural practices.

+Beginning with crossover comic books published in the 1990s under the Alien vs. Predator imprint, the Predators later intersected with the Alien film series, pitting the Predators against the titular alien character.
+This narrative convergence led to two theatrical crossover films—Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007)—which further integrated the two fictional universes and expanded the lore of both characters.

 Concept and creation

 Design

 The Predator design is credited to special effects artist Stan Winston.
 While flying to Japan with Aliens director James Cameron, Winston, who had been hired to design the Predator, was doing concept art on the flight.
 Cameron saw what he was drawing and said, "I always wanted to see something with mandibles."
 Winston then included them in his designs.
 Stan Winston's studio created all of the physical effects for Predator and Predator 2, creating the body suit for actor Kevin Peter Hall and the mechanical facial effects.
 The studio was hired after attempts to create a convincing monster (including Jean-Claude Van Damme wearing a much different body suit) had failed.
 Arnold Schwarzenegger recommended Winston after his experience working on The Terminator.